LINDA WERTHEIMER, Host:

 GREENE: Meet Edson Forrester.
 He's the ordained minister in charge of the annual blessing.
 He says he's just trying to keep everyone safe.

-Mr. CARL HARM (Mechanical Contractor): We're going to probably run through here.
+CARL HARM: We're going to probably run through here.
 It looks like she wants us to lead the pack.

 GREENE: Carl Harm is one of the diehards.
 He drove to Paradise from Traverse City, 170 miles on his snowmobile.
 Carl's a mechanical contractor back home.
 The tight housing market has hurt him.